-Legacy Health is investing in our nurses by offering the area's first comprehensive, evidence-based residency program for new graduate nurses.
-The Legacy Health RN Residency program is designed to help you gain the experience, judgment, skills and confidence you need to navigate the complexity of hospital life.
+Legacy Health invests in our nurses by offering an evidence-based residency program for new graduate nurses.
+The Legacy Health RN Residency program helps the new nurse gain the experience, judgment, skills, and confidence they need to navigate the transition to professional nursing practice from academia.
 R.N.
-Residents progress to the competent level quickly, safely and effectively.
+Residents progress to the competent level quickly, safely, and effectively.

 About the program

 Designed by nurses for nurses, the Legacy Health RN Residency Program prepares new graduate nurses by organizing and overseeing all aspects of their transition.
 A network of nurses act as preceptors, mentors, and debriefers, supporting the new graduate nurse professionally and emotionally throughout the program.
 With proven success, after just 18 weeks new grads achieve the same competence and self-assurance as a nurse in practice for 18 months.